mathieucarbou/YaSolR/docs/build.md

   * [Voltage Regulator + PWM to Analog Converter only](#voltage-regulator--pwm-to-analog-converter-only)
   * [Voltage Regulator + DAC only](#voltage-regulator--dac-only)
 - [Possible Upgrades](#possible-upgrades): some additional components you can add to your router
-- [Remote JSY](#remote-jsy): a standalone application to place in your electrical panel to send the JSY metrics through UDP for remote installations
+- [Remote JSY](#remote-jsy): a standalone application to place in your electrical panel to send the JSY metrics through MycilaJSY App for remote installations
 - [Alternative: The Shelly Solar Diverter](#alternative-the-shelly-solar-diverter): a limited Solar Diverter / Router with Shelly devices and a voltage regulator
 - [Alternative: Home Assistant Solar Diverter](#alternative-home-assistant-solar-diverter)